tornikekhokhiashvili/file-tree/README.md

     │  └─ some-other-file.txt 30 bytes
     └─ some-one-more-file.txt 50 bytes

-- Use pseudo graphic symbols to format output.
+- Use pseudo-graphic charactersto format output.
-- Compute directory size as a sum of all its contents.
+- Compute the size of a directory as a sum of all its contents.
-- Sort content in following way:
+- Sort the contents in following way:
-    - directories go first,
+    - Directories should go first.
-    - directories and files are sorted in lexicographic order (case-insensitive).
+    - Directories and files are sorted in lexicographic order (case-insensitive).